 Learning how to manage yourself for maximum productivity is one of the most notoriously under-reported challenges of running a business.
 The problem is, what works for some people doesn’t work for others, so suggesting one specific thing that everyone can do to improve their energy levels and productivity is impossible.

-1) IMMEDIATELY UPON WAKING: 15 Minutes of Morning Meditation
+1) Immediately Upon Waking, 15 Minutes Of Morning Meditation

 Lay off the coffee.
-I find when I’m not drinking coffee on a daily basis, my meditation is much more productive and I feel much more energized afterwards.
+I find when I’m not drinking coffee on a daily basis, my morning meditation is more productive and I feel more energized afterwards.
 Not sure of the physiological connection here, but that’s just what I’ve experienced personally.
 I’m certainly not saying quit coffee altogether, but it’s worth giving your body a short break while you begin to learn meditation.
-If you’re a coffee-lover like me, the first few days will be agonizing, but around day 4 you will suddenly experience true energy and amazing mental clarity.
+If you’re a coffee-lover like me, the first few days will be agonizing, but around day 4 you will suddenly experience more energy and amazing mental clarity.

-I’m sure you’ve heard the benefits of staying hydrated and the dangers of being dehydrated, but what’s surprising are the benefits of drinking a lot of water first thing in the morning.
+You’ve heard the benefits of staying hydrated and the dangers of being dehydrated, but what’s surprising are the benefits of drinking a lot of water first thing in the morning.
 For example, a German study showed that drinking at least 16oz of water first thing in the morning boosts your metabolism about 25% for the next 90 minutes.
 Rehydrating in the morning can also help reduce fatigue, fuel your muscles for the day, and reduce stress.

-3) Then– Fasted Exercise
+3) After Rehydrating, Fasted Exercise